Build a Strong Core Safely

 Five-Exercise Circuit for a Strong Core

-So with your newly prescribed don’t and do of exercise, try this circuit the next time you begin your workout and see how you feel.
+With your updated list of exercises to stop and start, try this circuit the next time you work out and see how you feel.
 Complete 2 sets of 15 repetitions of the following exercises using minimal rest to the best of your abilities.
 See how you feel afterwards, hopefully you enjoy!

 1) Woodchop to the left